prishuprograms/JARVIS.py/README.md

 # JARVIS.py

 This is JARVIS project.
-It aims to automate things.
 It helps to do work on your commands..
 Thanks